• Home

 Founding Fathers and Slavery

-Hundreds of landmark US.buildings, universities and churches were built by the literal blood, sweat and tears of slaves.
-Even the White House.
+Hundreds of landmark US.buildings, universities and churches - even the White House - were built with the literal blood, sweat and tears of enslaved people.
+Many US founding fathers accepted, practiced and defended racial slavery and built their fortunes using the free labor it provided.

 Learn more